United States antitrust law: Creation and early years (1890–1910s)

-Judges quickly began struggling with the broad wording of the Sherman Act, recognizing that interpreting it literally could make even simple business associations such as partnerships illegal.
-Courts began developing principles for distinguishing between "naked" trade restraints between rivals that suppressed competition and other restraints that promoted competition.
+Federal judges quickly began struggling with the broad wording of the Sherman Act, recognizing that interpreting it literally could make even simple business associations such as partnerships illegal.
+They began developing principles for distinguishing between "naked" trade restraints between rivals that suppressed competition and other restraints that promoted competition.

 The Sherman Act gave the U.S. Department of Justice the authority to enforce it, but the U.S. presidents and U.S. Attorneys General in power during the 1890s and early 1900s showed little interest in doing so.
 With little interest in enforcing the Sherman Act and courts interpreting it narrowly, a wave of large industrial mergers swept the United States in the late 1890s and early 1900s.
 The rise of the Progressive Era prompted public officials to increase enforcement of antitrust laws.
 The Justice Department sued 45 companies under the Sherman Act during the presidency of Theodore Roosevelt (1901–09) and 90 companies during the presidency of William Howard Taft (1909–13).

 Rise of "Rule of Reason" (1910s–1930s)

 Standard Oil (Refinery No. 1 in Cleveland, Ohio, pictured) was a major company broken up under United States antitrust laws.

 In 1911, the U.S. Supreme Court reframed U.S. antitrust law as a "rule of reason" in its landmark decision Standard Oil Co. of New Jersey v.
 United States.
 The Justice Department had successfully argued that the petroleum conglomerate Standard Oil, led by its founder John D. Rockefeller, had violated the Sherman Act by building a monopoly in the oil refining industry through economic threats against competitors and secret rebate deals with railroads.
 Standard Oil appealed, but the Supreme Court affirmed the trial court's verdict.
-It ruled that Standard Oil's high market share was proof of its monopoly power and ordered it to break itself up into 34 separate companies.
-The Court also held, however, that although the Sherman Act prohibited "every" restraint of trade, it actually banned only those that were "unreasonable".
-The Court held that the Sherman Act should be interpreted as a "rule of reason" under which the legality of most business practices would be evaluated on a case-by-case basis according to their effect on competition, with only the most egregious practices being illegal per se.
+The Court ruled that Standard Oil's high market share was proof of its monopoly power and ordered it to break itself up into 34 separate companies.
+At the same time, the Court said that although the Sherman Act prohibited "every" restraint of trade, it actually banned only those that were "unreasonable".
+In a more than 80-page-long opinion written by Chief Justice Edward Douglass White, the Court explained that the Sherman Act should be interpreted as a "rule of reason" under which the legality of most business practices is evaluated on a case-by-case basis according to their effect on competition, with only the most egregious practices being illegal per se.

 The printing equipment company ATF explicitly states in its 1923 manual that its goal is to 'discourage unhealthy competition' in the printing industry.